3D printing architecture models offer a lot of advantages - but you do have to consider some things first. Here‘s what you need to know.

-3D printing has become an interesting alternative to building styrofoam architecture models.
-Learn how to 3D print architectural models.
+3D printing architecture models have become an interesting alternative.
+Learn how to easily 3D print your architectural models.

 The Urban Cabin is a 3D printed proof-of-concept by Dutch studio DUS Architects, offering sustainable micro-dwellings in urban environments.